cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 This is captured by the identifier `QUANTIFIERS`.
 Note these identifiers are not currently part of our API, but are documented internally here: https://github.com/cvc5/cvc5/blob/main/src/theory/incomplete_id.h.

-### More information to understand what the Solver is doing
+### More Information to Understand what the Solver is Doing

 #### Statistics